Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Introduction

 \section{Introduction}

 Peristalsis occurs when external radial forces propagate along a fluid-filled tube, inducing fluid motion.
 In the human body alone, peristaltic waves drive fluid transport in the esophagus \citep{Brasseur_1987}, the ureter \citep{Carew_Pedley_1997}, the lymphatic system \citep{Moore_Bertram_2018}, and the perivascular spaces of the brain \citep{carr_thomas_liu_shang_2021,Mestre2018}.
-The success of modeling peristaltic pumping arises from its simplicity.
-When only peristaltic forces drive flow and the forces take the form of a wave propagating in an infinitely long tube, the Navier Stokes equations describe steady flow in the co-moving wave frame.
+The success of modeling peristaltic pumping arises from its simplicity: When only peristaltic forces drive flow and the forces take the form of a wave propagating in an infinitely long tube, the Navier Stokes equations describe steady flow in the co-moving wave frame.
 The problem of peristalsis at low Reynolds number was first studied perturbatively in powers of a small-amplitude parameter \citep{Burns_Parkes_1967} and later extended to the case of arbitrary amplitudes, but under the assumption of long wavelength \citep{Shapiro_Jaffrin_Weinberg_1969}.
-Historically, the term ``long-wavelength peristalsis" has been used to refer to a regime where the wavelength is large compared to the (unperturbed) radius of the compliant tube $R_0$.
-When nonlinear elements are scattered throughout the tube, one has an additional length arising from the characteristic spacing between these elements.
-These nonlinear elements can be very important for determining the flow-pressure relationship of the tube, and as a result the function of the biological system they might describe, but introduce complexities that render an analytical treatment difficult.
-In this paper, we will consider the case when these nonlinear elements are valves that prevent backflow.
+Historically, the term ``long-wavelength peristalsis" has been used to refer to a regime where the wavelength is large compared to the unperturbed radius of the compliant tube $R_0$.
+When nonlinear elements are scattered throughout the tube, one has an additional length scale arising from the characteristic spacing between these elements, $x_v$ in figure \ref{fig:model}.
+These nonlinear elements are important for determining the pressure-flow relationship, but they introduce complexities that render an analytical treatment difficult.
+In this paper, we will consider the case when these nonlinear elements are ideal valves that completely prevent backflow.